The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 Sussex chickens were originally bred as meat birds in a time when both farmers and families were looking for a hardy and fat bodied chicken with a tender quality meat.

-The Speckled Sussex breed was most popular in the South Eastern regions of Kent and Sussex where the roosters were desired for their ability to gain weight quickly.
+The Speckled Sussex was most popular in the South Eastern regions of Kent and Sussex where the roosters were desired for their ability to gain weight quickly.

 They soon become capon chickens and were force fed a combination of oats and milk to increase their size for slaughter.